cruzgerman216/CTC-FE-Code-Labs/C03-Html-and-CSS/exercises.md

 ## Exercise 1: John's Pets
 - Create a folder inside of class-3 called exercise-1
 - Inside exercise-1, create a file called index.html
-- Replicate the following in html
+- Replicate the following in html, you can use other images from other websites.

 ![Exercise 1](assets/images/exercise-1.png)